engageliverpool/engage-wordpress/README.md

 WordPress and MySQL usernames and passwords are defined at the top of `provision/provision.sh`.

+When working on the WordPress theme, it can help to have some realistic content in the database – for example, realistic links in the nav menu.
+There’s a fixtures file in `bin/fixture` that will set up some of this content for you, in a repeatable way.
+It must be run from _within_ the wordpress directory, _inside_ the VM:

+    vagrant ssh
+    cd /var/www/wordpress
+    ~/shared/bin/fixture

 You can (re)build the CSS stylesheets by running this on the host machine:

     bin/make-css